terra-money/LocalTerra/README.md

 #### PRO TIP: Speed Up Block Time

 LocalTerra is often used alongside a script written with Terra.js or Terra Python SDK as a convenient way to do integration tests.
 You can greatly improve the experience by speeding up the block time.

-Go ahead and edit `config/config.toml`'s `[consensus]` parameters.
-Here, we have chosen to replace all timeouts to `200ms`, but you can experiment with other values.
+To increase block time, edit the `[consensus]` parameters located in `config/config.toml` and input your desired values.

+The following example configures all timeouts to `200ms`:

 ```diff
 ##### consensus configuration options #####